Hi, I'm Louie Maas!

 Soccer

 I love playing and watching soccer.
 I’ve been a fan of Arsenal in the Premier League since I became obsessed with them playing FIFA twelve years ago.
-I watch all of their games, and am perhaps more emotionally invested in them than is healthy.
-I still play soccer frequently for fun; when I’m at school in Boston, I play on various intramural teams and at pickup games on some weeknights.
+I still play soccer frequently for fun- when I’m at school in Boston, I play on various intramural teams and at pickup games on some weeknights.
 When I lived in Italy for four months in fall 2023, I played on a team with all Italian-speaking teammates, which was a super fun opportunity to immerse myself in the culture as well as share in a sport I love, which served as a universal language to connect me to my teammates.

 Playing soccer in Boston